NETWAYS/fundamentals4puppet-training/sections/resources/04_ordering_relationship.md

 ****

 * Ensure package "httpd" is installed
-* Manage its configuration file "/etc/httpd/conf/httpd.conf", copy the original file to your home directory as a source
+* Manage its configuration file "/etc/httpd/conf.d/local.conf", and add "ServerAdmin info@netways.de" into it
 * Enable and start the service "httpd"
 * Add dependencies to make sure it is installed before you configure it and config changes restart the service
 * Apply the manifest
-* Add the "Servername" to the configuration and apply again to see the service being restarted
+* Add the "ServerName" to the `local.conf` file and apply again to see the service being restarted

 #### Expected Result: